 Winter is peeking around the corner and ready to cast a frost across the garden you’ve carefully cultivated all spring and summer.
 The gardening pros from the Chicago Flower & Garden show have shared some tips with us to help prepare our garden for winter, and our friends at Greenworks have the tools to help you do it.

-1. Continue to water your plants and lawns in the fall, as we tend not to have the rainfall in the fall that we do in the main gowning months.
+Continue to water your plants and lawns in the fall, as we tend not to have the rainfall in the fall that we do in the main growing months.
+It’s easy to think because trees and flowers are losing their leaves that they no longer need water, and this is not true.
 Plants need to stay hydrated just like humans.
 This allows the plants to properly retreat to their winter states.

-6. When removing summer bulbs such as dahlias and gladiolus, plant spring bulbs in their place such as tulips and daffodils.
+When removing summer bulbs such as dahlias and gladiolus, plant spring bulbs in their place such as tulips and daffodils.

 Consider planting bulbs in different directions to naturally delay their bloom time and stagger blooms for a longer season.
 For example, plant the lowest layer on its side to the right, the next on its side to the left, and the final upright.

-8. When raking leaves, shred them before making compost layers with them or using them as mulch.
+When raking leaves, shred them before making compost layers with them or using them as mulch.
 It helps the layer of leaves to decompose more quickly, and in using them as mulch, it allows the soil to breathe better.

-9. Using leaves to protect perennials and shrubs planted late in the season can help them if the winter is harsh.
+Use a blower around your leaves instead of a rake which can more easily damage delicate flowers.
+Using leaves to protect perennials and shrubs planted late in the season can help them if the winter is harsh.